A5b84/convenient-mobgriefing/README.md

 # Convenient mobGriefing

-A [Fabric](https://fabricmc.net) mod that gives more control over the `mob_griefing` game rule by splitting it into four:
+A [Fabric](https://fabricmc.net) mod that gives more control over the `mob_griefing` game rule by splitting it into the following four broad rules:
-- `mob_griefing` for most mobs that destroy your world
+- `mob_griefing` for hostile mob behaviors that generally have a negative impact
-- `lenient_griefing` for passive mobs and things that aren't really annoying
+- `lenient_griefing` for behaviors that are generally not negative and/or can be easily avoided
 - `wither_griefing` for the Wither
 - `dragon_griefing` for the Ender Dragon

-Requires Fabric API ([CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api) / [Modrinth](https://modrinth.com/mod/fabric-api)).
-New game rules are enabled by default.

-A changelog is available [here](CHANGELOG.md).
+These can be further configured to toggle individual mob behaviors covered by the vanilla `mob_griefing` rule.

-`mob_griefing` controls:
+With this mod, `mob_griefing` controls:
 - Creepers and Ghasts destruction
 - Endermen taking and placing blocks
 - Silverfish infesting blocks